learn-co-curriculum/react-hooks-use-effect-lab/README.md

 In the labs for this section, we're going to be building a trivia app!
 The first feature we're going to work on is the Question component.

 There is some starter code for us to work with.
-There's a Question component already set up to display the question and a list of possible answers.
-It's also hooked up to its parent component, App, so that it has access to all the props it needs.
+There's a `Question` component already set up to display the question and a list of possible answers.
+It's also hooked up to its parent component, `App`, so that it has access to all the props it needs.

 The feature we're going to build out using `useEffect` is a **countdown timer**,